 Your organization may have already invested in advanced tools — like ETL, or “Extract, Transform, Load” — that do not easily transfer to Hadoop.
 What’s more, chances are that your organization has already based its applications, such as IBM Campaign – and maybe its entire infrastructure — on relational databases.

-Through it all, it is important to remember that technologies, requirements, skillsets and objectives can, and will, change.
-Learn all you can and ask the right questions.
+Through it all, it is important to remember that technologies, requirements,

 Speaking of questions, If you’d like to know more about Hadoop, take a look at our webinar: Connecting Hadoop Big Data to IBM Campaign & Interact, in which we discuss how one Munvo customer is efficiently leveraging Hadoop Big Data within a marketing automation ecosystem and more effectively advancing a variety of nurturing campaigns.